Robert Gordon University: 1965–1992: Robert Gordon's Institute of Technology

-The Robert Gordon University (1992 to present)
+1992–present: The Robert Gordon University

-Following the reforms of the Further and Higher Education Act 1992, the institute was awarded university status as The Robert Gordon University on 12 June 1992.
+Following the reforms of the Further and Higher Education Act 1992, the institute was awarded university status as The Robert Gordon University on 9 June 1992.
 The new university inherited numerous small campuses, and during the late 1990s and 2000s embarked on large building projects to consolidate teaching at its City Centre and Garthdee campuses, assisted by a large purchase of land at Garthdee from Aberdeen City Council in the mid-1990s.
 As new Garthee facilities were completed, the majority of these previous campuses were sold as land for housing development (such as at Kepplestone and King Street), while City Centre facilities that were no longer required were often sold to Robert Gordon's College, with the sale proceeds paying for the expansion and new construction at Garthdee.
 In the 1990s and 2000s student numbers also increased considerably, requiring new and larger facilities.
 A merger with the University of Aberdeen was discussed in 2002, but was rejected in favour of remaining separate but working in closer collaboration.

 By 2000, the university had consolidated to two campuses, at Garthdee and a city centre campus at Schoolhill and St. Andrew Street in central Aberdeen.
 However, it had been planned since the early 1990s to eventually move all facilities to a single campus at Garthdee and additional land was purchased to enable buildings to be constructed to house academic departments which had been at the city centre campus.
 The first phase was completed in summer 2013 with the opening of the Sir Ian Wood building (formally opened in July 2015).
-The only remaining building at the City-Centre campus is the Administration Building on Schoolhill.
+As of August 2017, all academic and administrative departments are located at the Garthdee Campus, with the university retaining a space within the previous Administrative Building to host events and activities offering staff, students and alumni training and funding to develop business ideas.